webbugt/svg-normalize/README.md

 - --viewBox - specify new viewBox for svg file - default: 0 0 32 32
 - --removeFills - remove all fills in svg - default: true
 - --precision - number of decimal points for output values - default: 3

+# ToDo:

+- probable glitch when parsing options
+- separate all functions to files
+- find a way to conect "node transform-svg.js" to an alias on "npm i"